edeprince3/v2rdm_casscf/README.md

 * **MOLDEN_WRITE** (bool):

-    Do write a MOLDEN output file?
-If so, the filename will end in .molden, and the prefix is determined by |globals__writer_file_label| (if set), or else by the name of the output file plus the name of the current molecule.
+    Do write a MOLDEN output file containing the natural orbitals?
+If yes, the filename will end in .molden, and the prefix is determined by **WRITER_FILE_LABEL**, or else by the name of the output file plus the name of the current molecule.
 Default false.

 * **WRITER_FILE_LABEL** (string):

     Base filename for text files written by PSI, such as the MOLDEN output file, the Hessian file, the internal coordinate file, etc. Use the add_str_i function to make this string case sensitive.
-Default "v2rdm_casscf".

 KNOWN ISSUES
 ---